-The shoulder is a highly mobile ball and socket joint relying heavily on the labrum for its stability and the stabilising muscles (the rotator cuff) for its control and function.
+The shoulder is a highly mobile ball and socket joint relying heavily on stabilising muscles (the rotator cuff) for its control and function.

-The shoulder can become unstable, causing apprehension, subluxations and dislocations to occur causing pain and dysfunction of the shoulder.
-There are several reasons this may occur and is assessed using your symptoms, examination and imaging as appropriate.
+The rotator cuff can tear, causing pain and an inability to lift your arm away from your side.
+It is assessed using your symptoms, examination and imaging as appropriate.